Get Matched With Photography Programs

 Steps to Become a Photographer

 Anyone with a camera can be a photographer.
-The simple act of snapping a selfie does not make a career, however.
-To be a professional photographer you need to learn how to manipulate your camera's settings so that your subject is highlighted in an expert and professional manner.
+But snapping a selfie does not a career make.
+To be a professional photographer, you need to learn how to manipulate your camera's settings so that your subject is highlighted in an expert and professional manner.

 Your training can come from an academic institution or you might learn everything on your own.
 There is no set path to developing the necessary technical and aesthetic skills needed to thrive as a photographer.